The resources on this page will help you to continually improve your skills and expand your knowledge on and around the topic of dysphagia.

 A number of resources are available to support members to use the framework:

-- Quick visual guide to the what, when, who, why and how of the RCSLT Training & Competency Framework.
+- Quick visual guide (PDF) to the what, when, who, why and how of the RCSLT training and competency framework.

 Case study evaluations – developed by Buckinghamshire Healthcare NHS Trust.
 These documents can be adapted to suit the needs of individual services.

-Records of direct activity and related study – developed by University of St Mark & St John, Plymouth.
+Records of direct activity and related study – developed by University of St Mark and St John, Plymouth.

 RCSLT FEES competency framework and training logs

-This framework is not intended for qualified SLTs and we recommend members use the RCSLT Dysphagia Training & Competency Framework.
+This framework is not intended for qualified SLTs and we recommend members use the RCSLT dysphagia training and competency framework.